Stoke Ladies FC

 When the Football Association banned women's games in December 1921 Len Bridgett once more used the opportunity to publicise his team; on 10th December 1921 the Weekly Sentinel carried a photograph of the side with the storyline, "Mr Len Bridgett's team of lady footballers are willing to play any women's team in the world for a 50 guinea challenge cup."
 It is not surprising that with his natural ability for showmanship he was elected as the first President of the ELFA later that month.
 His subsequent involvement with the ELFA is described in detail here.

 The Dick, Kerr team under their charismatic manager Alfred Frankland had arranged a tour of the United States and Canada in September 1922.
-Such a venture was beyond the means of Len Bridgett, but he was not to be totally outdone, and in September 1923 he arranged for Stoke Ladies to visit Barcelona to play two games against a French XI.
-The matches took place on Saturday 8th and Sunday 9th September, and Stoke were victorious in both, winning by 3-1 and 1-0 respectively.
-For this they received a silver trophy and also individual medals presented by the local Chamber of Commerce.
+Such a venture was beyond the means of Len Bridgett, but he was not to be totally outdone, and in September 1923 he arranged for Stoke Ladies to visit Barcelona to play two games against Les Sportives of Paris, for a trophy presented by the "Cooperativa de Casas Baratas" (an organisation for the construction of cheap housing backed by the Journalists' Union).
+The first match took place on Sunday 8th September, when, according to El Mondo Deportivo, the following teams lined up at the stadium in Industria Urgell-Villarroel which had been vacated the previous year by Barcelona FC.

 Stoke Ladies at Barcelona